BMEzine

 Body Modification Ezine (BME) is an online magazine devoted to body modification, noted for its coverage of the extreme and fringes of body modification and erotic body play.

 History and content

 BME was started as a web site hosted at Internex Online on December 6, 1994, by Shannon Larratt and was the first body modification website.

 BME was expanded in 2000 by the addition of IAM.BMEzine, an online community, which hosts blogs specifically for members of the body-modification community.

 In late 2005, BME added both a video sister site, BMEvideo and a body modification blog, Modblog.BMEzine.com.

 The site often publishes hoax articles each year on April Fools' Day.

 Both Shannon and Rachel Larratt have cameo appearances in the Kevin Smith feature Clerks II.

 On May 14, 2008, Shannon Larratt posted onto ModBlog that he would no longer be an employee of BME.

-On March 15, 2013, it was announced that the founder of the site, Shannon Larratt, had died.
+On March 15, 2013, it was announced that Shannon Larratt had died.